Do you have an account?

 Find out more

-If you require further information on the call for tenders, you can send questions via the e-commerce portal https://rte-france.bravosolution.com/fr/login.html before the deadline for questions mentioned above.
+If you require further information on the call for tenders, you can send questions via the e-commerce portal https://rte-france.bravosolution.com/fr/login.html before July 17th,2023.
 Replies to the questions are made public on the platform, at the latest one month after the request.

 Documentation